Melapress/extend-2fa-methods/README.md

 	\add_action( WP_2FA_PREFIX . 'login_form', array( __CLASS__, 'login_form' ), 10, 2 );
 ```

-For more compatibility, that class should use `Methods_Wizards_Trait`, which gives the user ability to interact with methods.
-Proper ordering is one of them.
+For increased compatibility, the class should use the `Methods_Wizards_Trait` method, which gives the user the ability to interact with methods.
+This includes proper ordering of the methods as they appear to the end user.

+### Wizard filters and hooks

-#### Filters in wizard
+#### methods_modal_options
+This filter is called when the user has no method selected.
+Showed in the modal window.

 ```
 	/**
-	 * Shows methods in order.
-Every method is called and its code and order is collected.
-That is used when there are no methods selected from the user.
+	 * Shows all 2FA methods in order.
+Every method is called, and its code and order are collected.
+This filter is used when the user has not selected any 2FA methods.
 	 *
 	 * @param array - All the collected methods and their order.
 	 * @param string $role - The role of the current user